Planning and Permitting a Parking Structure

 According to a 2013 transportation study, most cars are parked 95% of the time.
 While this may have changed since 2013, let’s face it – our cars are still parked a lot of the time.
 Therefore, parking structures, especially in big cities and large shopping centers, are worth talking about.
 New parking structures are typically required for large-scale projects such as ground-up buildings or mixed-use developments.
 Planning and permitting a parking structure can be daunting especially in certain jurisdictions.
 There are a few key components to take into consideration when planning and permitting a parking structure.
 Let’s dive in…

-• City & State Code – City and state codes dictate the amount of parking spaces that are required per facility based on the type of occupancy.
+• City & State Code – City and state codes dictate the number of parking spaces that are required per facility based on the type of occupancy.
 For example, Houston, TX requires that a retail clothing store has 4 spaces for every one thousand square feet of gross floor area (GFA).
 Conversely, San Diego, CA requires that a retail store has 2.5 spaces per one thousand square feet of GFA.

 Code can be interpreted differently on a case-by-case basis and zoning can come into play too.
 The use of the project, the availability of public transportation, and additional nearby parking can all play a role in the way the planning commission interprets code.

 • ADA Standards – Accessible parking stalls are calculated based on the use and the total number of spaces in the parking structure.
 For example, a medical center will require more accessible parking spaces than a movie theatre.
-Additionally, unobstructed path of travel is essential, there must be an accessible corridors, ramps, parking access aisles, etc.
+Additionally, the unobstructed path of travel is essential, there must be accessible corridors, ramps, parking access aisles, etc.

 • Traffic Impact Study – A traffic engineer will often need to perform a traffic impact study to assess the anticipated traffic volume that will result from a new development.
 The traffic impact study helps architects and planners receive a better real-world picture of the projected traffic impact.
 This is taken into consideration during the planning commission of a parking structure project.